 - A. General growth trends have concentrated development in cities, some villages, and the northwest quadrant.
 Historically, growth has been concentrated in the major cities (Canal Winchester, Lancaster, and Pickerington) and a series of villages.
 Most townships have been predominantly agricultural and rural in character.
-But over time and as the region has expanded, Fairfield County captured suburban development in the western communities, Pickerington emerged as a regional commercial center, and the next group of townships attracted lower density, single family housing oriented to commuters (especially Violet Township).
+But over time and as the region has expanded, Fairfield County captured suburban development in the western communities, Pickerington emerged as a regional commercial center, and the next group of townships attracted lower density, single-family housing oriented to commuters (especially Violet Township).
 Lancaster continued to expand, and Buckeye Lake began to see some reinvestment and expansion.
 The US-33 bypass improved access through the County and shifted development patterns that could take advantage of this improved access, especially the west and southern sides of Lancaster.
 Several townships continue to remain rural. - B. Fairfield County continues to remain predominantly rural and agricultural in land use character.
-From a land use standpoint, Fairfield County continues to be dominated by agricultural uses and rural character, despite an increasing number of large lot, single family homes scattered throughout the townships.
-Almost 16% of the County is residential, while commercial occupies less than 2% and industrial occupies less than 1%.

-- C. Zoning trends promote residential development.
-Interestingly, when generalizing zoning among all the local jurisdictions in the County that have adopted zoning (Clearcreek Township, Madison Township, and Thurston have not, although at this writing the village is exploring adoption of a zoning code), these maps zone about 80% of the County as residential (although agriculture is a permitted use in those districts, plus an additional 12% zoned agriculture).
-Commercially zoned property is 5% and industrial less than 2%.
-Mixed use zoning is less than 1%. - D. Environmental assets constrain development but help to provide character to the landscape.
+From a land use standpoint, Fairfield County continues to be dominated by agricultural uses and rural character, despite an increasing number of large lot, single-family homes scattered throughout the townships.
+Almost 16% of the County is residential, while commercial occupies less than 2% and industrial occupies less than 1%. - C. Zoning trends promote residential development.
+Townships facilitate single-family development based on their zoning practices regardless of impact on farmland.
+Interestingly, when generalizing zoning among all the local jurisdictions in the County that have adopted zoning (Clearcreek Township, Madison Township, and Thurston have not, although at this writing the village is exploring adoption of a zoning code), these maps zone about 80% of the County as residential (although agriculture is a permitted use in those districts.) - D. Environmental assets constrain development but help to provide character to the landscape.
 Flood hazard areas and well protection areas occupy about 9 % of the County, limiting development in those locations.
-Occupying about 22% of the County, forested areas can limit growth opportunities depending on site specific constraints but add to the unique character of the County's landscape. - E. Constrained land limits development opportunities.
-For the purposes of the plan, constrained lands specifically include protected farmland, parks, and properties currently leased for solar farm development.
+Occupying about 22% of the County, forested areas can limit growth opportunities depending on site specific constraints but add to the unique character of the County's landscape.

+- E. Constrained land limits development opportunities.
+For the purposes of the plan, constrained lands specifically include protected farmland, and parks.
 Together this occupies about 8 % of the County.
 These constrained lands can also influence what might occur adjacent to specific sites.
 Some protected farmland precludes the extension of utilities along the adjacent road frontage, for instance. - F. Oil and gas wells and underground transmission lines are extensive.
 Although not quantified, existing oil and gas wells are found throughout the County, concentrated in the eastern half.
 Underground transmission lines crisscross Fairfield County.
 Together, this infrastructure can constrain development opportunities on specific parcels or influence site layout.

-5.2.2 Existing Land Use
+Existing Land Use